AmyTinson/AmyTinson/README.md

 ## I'm a software engineer with professional experience coding in JavaScript and TypeScript. ☕
 ### I utilize React and AWS to make cool stuff happen in the cloud ☁️

-#### 🌱 Because I'm obsessed with learning, I'm playing around with Go, Python, and Rust 🦀
+#### 🌱 Because I'm obsessed with learning, I'm playing around with Go, Python, Ruby, and Rust 🦀

 #### I [practice algorithms](https://github.com/AmyTinson/leet-code) sometimes too, because I ❤️ clean, optimized, readable code.